infinispan/ruby-client/README.markdown

 [Infinispan](http://www.jboss.org/infinispan) is a scalable, high-availability data grid.
-This is a native Ruby client implementation of Infinispan's [Hotrod client/server protocol](http://community.jboss.org/docs/DOC-14421), enabling Ruby applications to connect and query or store data in the data grid.
+This is a native Ruby client implementation of Infinispan's [Hotrod client/server protocol](http://community.jboss.org/docs/DOC-14421), allowing Ruby applications to natively store and retrieve strings and Ruby objects in the Infinispan data grid.

 ## Introduction